little-book-of/algorithms/books/en-US/book.md

 struct Node { int val; struct Node* next; };
 ```

-To get the 4th element, you must traverse → ( O(n) )
+To get the 4th element, you must traverse → $O(n)$

 Different structures, different access costs.

 #### Why It Matters

 Every efficient algorithm depends on the right data structure.

-- Searching, sorting, and storing all rely on structure.- Memory layout affects cache performance.- The wrong choice can turn O(1) into O(n²).
+- Searching, sorting, and storing all rely on structure
+- Memory layout affects cache performance
+- The wrong choice can turn $O(1)$ into $O(n^2)$

-Understanding these structures is like knowing the tools in a workshop ,  once you recognize their shapes, you'll instinctively know which to grab.
+Understanding these structures is like knowing the tools in a workshop.
+Once you recognize their shapes, you'll instinctively know which to grab.

 #### Try It Yourself